Field Trips & Independent Travel

 Located in the heart of Turkey's political capital of Ankara, this large and beautiful mosque is presided over by the head of the Ministry of Religious Affairs who writes the sermons read throughout the country every Friday.

-Islamic Vakif, Women's Branch
+- Islamic Vakif, Women's Branch

-This private religious foundation is headed by Turkey's leading Muslim feminist.
+This private religious foundation was headed by Turkey's leading Muslim feminist.
 Her meeting with students dispelled many of the stereotypes concerning gender and Islam while offering a critical appraisal of the Islamic tradition in its current state.

-Our participation in an Alevi ceremony provided a window into the community life of Turkey's largest religious minority.
+Participation in an Alevi ceremony provided a window into the community life of Turkey's largest religious minority.

-The tomb and museum that memorializes Turkey's war of independence displays many features seen in religious veneration.
+The tomb and museum that memorializes Turkey's War of Independence displays many features seen in religious veneration.

 This homestay with a Sufi Brotherhood in Konya included attendance at a large public performance of the Sema, the whirling dance of the Sufis, as well as inclusion within a more private, intimate chanting session and communal meal.